lkndl/ab12phylo/README.md

 BLAST API queries are de-prioritised after just a few attempts.
 Accordingly, if several runs are attempted on the same data set, the `-skip`=`--no_remote` flag can be set to use data from an earlier run or leave out species annotation for samples not found in the local database.
 Alternatively, BLAST can be skipped entirely with `-none`=`--no_BLAST`.

-#### MSA visualization
-An MSA visualization can be plotted to the rectangular tree by passing `-msa_viz`.
-This will take some rendering time for wider alignments.

 #### Support Values
 For visualization, you can pick either Felsenstein Bootstrap Proportions `FBP` or [Transfer Bootstrap Expectation](https://doi.org/10.1038/s41586-018-0043-0) `TBE` support values with `-metric`.
-Newick tree files for both types are generated anyway, so switching support value metric only requires re-running `ab12phylo-visualize`.
+Newick tree files for both types are generated anyway, so switching the support value metric only requires re-running `ab12phylo-visualize`.

 #### Log File
 If you're having trouble, look at the log file!
 It will be in your results directory and is named `ab12phylo.log`.
 Alternatively, you can set the `--verbose` flag and get the same information in real-time to your commandline.
-Your choice.
+Your choice!

 ## Dependencies